Suggestions for Current and Prospective Graduate Students

 resume suggestions.

-- Apply for a position:
+- Apply for a position.

-ECE
+ECE TA application

-examination of your conversational English and English reading
+an oral TA examination of your conversational English and English reading

 comprehension.

-please contact Ms.
+examination, then please contact

-Melanie Gulick.
+Ms. Melanie Gulick.

 If you have already been a TA, then you will still need to apply for